Japanese Buddhist pantheon: Five Wisdom Buddhas

 The third Buddha, Amitabha, is focused on the elimination of the strong feeling of desire.
 Desire is one of the five disturbing emotions that causes one to have neverending wants and ultimately cultivates suffering.
 If one cannot attain his desires then he will feel unfulfilled and empty.
 The loss of great desire allows one to rise above to a more simplistic way of life with overwhelming gratitude.
 With recognition of this Buddha one will be able to find appreciation in the small things and see things for their true worth with an unbiased perspective.
 Buddha Amitabha is from the lotus family and is seated in vajra posture with his hands placed in the meditative posture for mental clarity.

 The fourth Buddha, Amogasiddha, is focused on the strength of wisdom and the elimination of jealousy.
 Jealousy is a hindrance in which infringes on and distracts from ones wisdomly abilities.
 Buddha Amogasiddha’s activity is “meaningful accomplishment” which spurs from undistracted and engaged wisdom.
 With great wisdom, one is able to observe and overcome trivial uprisings in an intelligent and calm manner.
 His right hand is gesturing "fearless protection" from things that may hinder one's wisdom.

-The fifth Buddha, Vairocana, is focused on the elimination of ignorance from one's mental state.
+The fifth Buddha, Mahāvairocana, is focused on the elimination of ignorance from one's mental state.
 Ignorance makes one’s perspective unclear and causes one to make judgements from a subjective view.
-Buddha Vairocana holds the wheel of dharma, the symbol of buddhist law, in his hands.
+Buddha Mahāvairocana holds the wheel of dharma, the symbol of buddhist law, in his hands.
 The gesture of the wheel of dharma serves the purpose of symbolizing uninterrupted knowledge of how the world works.
 The wheel represents knowledge of the Buddhas teachings which lead one to enlightenment.

 There is also a multitude of other Buddhas, such as Yakushi, the Buddha of medicine.
 Buddha Yakushi was widely worshipped during the Heian Period in Japan.
 Yakushi was known as the Medicine Buddha and people would pray to him for protection against vengeful spirits and natural disaster.
 Yakushi can be recognized in Buddhist art by the iconography of the medicine jar which he holds in his hand.